Good-Feel

 Good-Feel Co., Ltd. (株式会社グッド・フィール, Kabushiki gaisha Guddo Fīru) (stylized as GoödFeël) is a Japanese video game developer.
-Good-Feel started in Hyōgo Prefecture, Japan, in 2005 and opened a production facility in Tokyo in the same year.
-Their main focus had been educational games for the Nintendo DS, which were released solely in Japan.
-The games, the first of which was released in 2007, consist of primers for young children (kindergarten and below) and English language training for kids and adults.
+Its main focus had been educational games for young children and adults on the Nintendo DS before expanding into console video games.

-In 2008, the company became the developer for the Wii game, Wario Land: Shake It!, published by Nintendo, which marked Good-Feel's first entry into the home console market.
-Since this release Good-Feel has had a close relationship with Nintendo, having developed games starring Nintendo characters such as Kirby, Yoshi, and Princess Peach that released exclusively on Nintendo consoles.
+In 2008, the company became the developer for Wario Land: Shake It! on the Wii, which marked Good-Feel's first entry into the home console market.
+Since this release, Good-Feel has maintained a close relationship with Nintendo, developing games starring Kirby, Yoshi, and Princess Peach.
+It has also released several self-published games.

 History

+Good-Feel was founded by Shigeharu Umezaki and Etsunobu Ebisu, former employees of Konami who worked on Castlevania and Goemon titles.
+The company started in Hyōgo Prefecture, Japan, in 2005 and opened a production facility in Tokyo in the same year.
+Its initial releases consisted of educational games.

-Good-Feel was founded by the former Konami employee, Etsunobu Ebisu, on October 3, 2005.
-He told Nintendo about the new company and asked if they could work on a game.
-Long-time Nintendo employee Takahiro Harada asked Ebisu if he would like to make a new Wario Land title, since Harada learned before the meeting that Ebisu was involved in the development of a Nintendo DS platform game he enjoyed very much, and Harada always wanted to make a Wario Land sequel.
-Though Ebisu suggested a shooting game, he agreed to create a platform game after Harada convinced him.
+They went to Nintendo and asked to work on a game.
+Long-time Nintendo employee Takahiro Harada asked Ebisu if he would like to make a new Wario Land.
 The development resulted in Wario Land: Shake It!, a 2D platform game released in 2008 with hand-drawn graphics made with the help of the animation studios Production I.G and Kusanagi.

-They later made the 2010 game Kirby's Epic Yarn, a unique entry into the Kirby franchise.
+Good-Feel worked with Nintendo again to release Kirby's Epic Yarn, a yarn-themed entry of the Kirby franchise.
+The game had initially been conceived as an original title called Fluff's Epic Yarn, but by the summer of 2009, Nintendo directed the team to shift the project to incorporate Kirby.
+HAL Laboratory and Warpstar were brought on to help manage the character.
+The game was released in 2010.
+It was later ported to the Nintendo 3DS as Kirby's Extra Epic Yarn in 2019.
+The game added power-ups, mini-games, and a new game mode.

+The company next worked on Wii Play: Motion in 2011, developing the Skip Skimmer and Veggie Guardin’ mini-games.
+Nintendo and Good-Feel next announced the wool-themed Yoshi's Woolly World for the Nintendo Wii U in June 2014.
+It also included a two-player co-op mode.
+The developers created real wool items in order to make in-game assets.
+The game released in 2015.
+It was ported to the 3DS as Poochy and Yoshi’s Woolly World in 2017.